 To program the Peek-a-Boo, I use the PICAXE Editor 6 Integrated Development Environment (IDE).
 It’s a simple to-use program that comes with an editor, simulator, and flowchart designer.
 The original flowchart editor has been replaced with another PICAXE product called Logicator.
 All their software and manuals for their current hardware and software are made available as a free download from their website (see Resources).

 To program the PICAXE, your computer needs to have a DB9 or DB25 serial connector.
 If you don’t have one of these original serial connectors on your computer (and let’s face it, most modern machines no longer provide these ports), you can use a USB-to-serial adapter or adapter cable.
 Revolution UK (the makers of the PICAXE) sell a PICAXE-specific USB-toserial cable that has the 3.5” male plug on it to match most PICAXE carrier boards.
-This cable is available from many places, including resellers such as RobotShop, but I was able to “roll my own” by following Tommy Tyler’s instructions in his article, “Building Your Own PICAXE Download Cable” in the July 2014 issue of Nuts & Volts.
+This cable is available from many places, including resellers such as RobotShop, but I was able to “roll my own” by following Tommy Tyler’s instructions in a previous article, “Building Your Own PICAXE Download Cable.”

 The Peek-a-Boo code is relatively simple in operation.
 I set up program constants at the top of the code to make it easy to adjust values that you will need to alter for your specific setup as shown here: